spacemeat/humon/README.md

     $ runSample
     required's address: /bufferSources/"res/\"game\ assets\"/meshes.hu"/required

-`hu::Node::address()` always returns an address that is legal to use in `hu::Trove::nodeByAddress()` to find the node again.
-You could even store those addresses (perhaps in other Humon data) for cross-referencing.

 A relative address can be used to get from one node to another:

     auto requiredAddress = requiredNode.nodeByAddress("../.. / 1 / 0");

 Notice the relative path does not start with `/`.
-The relative address is taken from the node, not from the trove.
+The relative address is followed from the node, not from the trove.

-There are explicit member functions for getting nodes by child index or key or parentage:
+There are also explicit member functions for getting nodes by child index or key or parentage:

     auto node = trove.root();